muhhammdsallam/pencil-backend-assignment/README.md

 **1- Define diffusion and describe its role in nutrient uptake and gaseous exchange in plants and humans**

-This Topic is an annotation to 4 Question which are [1, 13, 40, 61]
+An annotation to 4 Question which are [1, 13, 40, 61]

 **2- Define osmosis and describe the effects of osmosis on plant and animal tissues**

-This Topic is an annotation to 0 questions
+An annotation to 0 questions

 **3- Define active transport and discuss its importance as an energy-consuming process by which substances are transported against a concentration gradient, as in ion uptake by root hairs and uptake of glucose by cells in the villi**

-This Topic is an annotation to 2 Questions which are [1, 187]
+An annotation to 2 Questions which are [1, 187]

 And this is the final Questions array returned with the related questions.